McKnight-42/Ushankas_Despair/README.md

 - Add typing delays and glitch effects for atmosphere
 - Incorporate dynamic and unsettling chatbot behavior
 - Enhance narrative immersion with psychological horror elements

+# ⚠️ Disclaimer
+This is a personal project inspired by The Magnus Archives and is not affiliated with the original creators.
+Use at your own risk and expect unsettling content